fusionpbx/fusionpbx-docs/source/additional_information/freeswitch_tls.rst

 SSL/TLS Setup
 *****************

-On a new installation of FusionPBX most of what is needed to configure TLS for FreeSWITCH is available to use once you run the `letsencrypt.sh <../getting_started/lets_encrypt.html>`_
+On a new installation of FusionPBX, TLS for FreeSWITCH is available to use once you run `letsencrypt.sh <../getting_started/lets_encrypt.html>`_ and make a few setting changes in FusionPBX.

 Configure TLS